Taking Attendance

 There are probably as many ways to keep a class-by-class record of attendance as there are preferences for organizing any other aspect of a class.
 Here are some suggestions, most of them pretty low-tech:

-Paper-and-pencil method (so familiar, that we hardly need to describe it!): Get a list of your students from CUNYfirst or Blackboard, and use it to make a table with your class meeting dates.
+Paper-and-pencil method (so familiar, that we hardly need to describe it!): Get a list of your students from CUNYfirst or Brightspace, and use it to make a table with your class meeting dates.
 A paper print-out is good enough, or you may find it comforting to use a notebook.
 A downside of this familiar methodology: you will have to collate your records manually to produce your verification of attendance roster or to perform any analyses of attendance records.

 Passing around an attendance sign-in sheet: This method works well with large classes, for which reading a complete roster aloud would take up too much in-class time.
 Make a table with your students’ names and add a space for their signature.
 Print the sign-in sheet and ask students to pass it around during class.